-- Feedback includes content inaccuracies that will misdirect the focus student(s). - There is no evidence of feedback for the analyzed assessment for one or more focus students.
-This includes when there is only a description of feedback rather than actual feedback (video, audio, or written) presented to the focus student(s).
+- Feedback includes content inaccuracies that are significant enough to misdirect the focus student(s). - There is no evidence of feedback for the analyzed assessment for one or more focus students.
+This includes when there is only a description of feedback rather than actual feedback (video, audio or written) presented to the focus student(s).